haarer/toolchain68k/README.md

 Instructions: *all commands are to be typed into the msys shell*

-1. Install MSYS2 Base System and needed packages
+# Install MSYS2 Base System and needed packages
   * download the MSYS2 Installer from the [MSYS Home Page](http://www.msys2.org/), use the 64 Bit Version
-  * execute installer and chose the installation path
+  * execute installer and chose the installation path as follows
     * best on a SSD
     * will need approx 4 GB space
     * exclude it from the virus scanner